marmelab/react-admin/docs/Upgrade.md

 ## `<Admin menu>` Is No Longer Supported

 The `<Admin menu>` prop was deprecated since 4.0.
 It's no longer supported.
-If you want to customize the application menu, you'll have to do it un a custom Layout instead:
+If you want to customize the application menu, you'll have to do it in a custom Layout instead:

 ```diff
 -import { Admin } from 'react-admin';